chandrashekar013/PySpark-NoSQL/README.md

 # PySpark-NoSQL
-This App will insert data from HDFS to:
+This App will insert data from
-  Hbase
+1. HDFS to Hbase &
-  Mongo
+2. HDFS to Mongo